Skip to content

 5.1.

-Customer warrants it has all rights to appoint the Supplier to process the Customer Personal Data in compliance with all Data Protection Laws and the processing of the Customer Personal Data by the Supplier will not put the Supplier in breach of the Data Protection Laws.
+Customer represents and warrants that it has all rights to appoint the Supplier to process the Customer Personal Data in compliance with all Data Protection Laws and that the processing of the Customer Personal Data by the Supplier or any of its Subprocessors will not put the Supplier in breach of the Data Protection Laws.

 5.2.